zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

   - Support Ops
   - Billing
   - L&R
-- The form the ticket was filed with
+- The form the ticket is currently using
 - The _Ticket Stage_ ticket field

 When a ticket is created, the _Customer Severity_ ticket field is translated